England & Wales: Cybersecurity

 Other noteworthy developments of cybersecurity offences

-The data indicates that businesses are becoming savvier when it comes to cybersecurity planning and investing in cybersecurity software and are, generally, more alert to potential issues.
-However, another explanation could be changes in attacker behaviour, changes in the way businesses are responding to or identifying cyber attacks and, indeed, changes in the way businesses are responding to the survey itself.
+The data indicates that the great majority of incidents reported to the ICO are the result of human error or organisational failings rather than breaches of cybersecurity – this may be the result of businesses becoming savvier when it comes to cybersecurity planning and investing in cybersecurity software and they are, generally, more alert to potential issues.
+In addition, these figures also show that there has been a reduction in the number of breaches being reported to the ICO.
+In comparison with the equivalent figures for the first quarter of 2019–2020, 1,645 fewer breaches have been reported to the ICO.
+The reasons for both of these results include the probability that entities are improving their data protection compliance and are under-reporting in response to the guidance published by the ICO, which indicated that there had been some over-reporting.
+Other explanations could be changes in attacker behaviour, the impact of the covid-19 pandemic and, indeed, changes in the way businesses are responding to the survey itself.
 The latter could, for example, be owing to an organisation’s unwillingness to admit to cybersecurity breaches in light of potentially hefty liability under the GDPR.
-The survey also showed that only 18 per cent of businesses require their suppliers to adhere to any cybersecurity standards, with many businesses failing to consider suppliers as potential sources of attacks.
-For example, in 2017 the ICO fined TalkTalk Telecom Group PLC £100,000 because third-party IT suppliers were able to access customer data and conduct scam calls.
+The recent penalty notices issues by the ICO also highlight the importance of controllers ensuring that their suppliers adhere to cybersecurity standards.
+In the Marriott case, the IT system that was compromised was managed on its behalf by Accenture; and in the Ticketmaster case, access to its data was achieved via the third-party supplier of its chatbot function.
 Indeed, the National Crime Agency has listed the omission to consider suppliers as a potential entry point to a company’s IT systems – and thus enabling attacks – as a cause of much cyber crime.

 Incident preparation and response: practical advice for companies